Battle of Stalingrad: Soviet victory

-The Red Army High Command sent three envoys while simultaneously aircraft and loudspeakers announced terms of capitulation on 7 January 1943.
+The Red Army High Command sent three envoys while, simultaneously, aircraft and loudspeakers announced the terms of capitulation on 7 January 1943.
 The letter was signed by Colonel-General of Artillery Voronov and the commander-in-chief of the Don Front, Lieutenant-General Rokossovsky.
 A low-level Soviet envoy party (comprising Major Aleksandr Smyslov, Captain Nikolay Dyatlenko and a trumpeter) carried generous surrender terms to Paulus: if he surrendered within 24 hours, he would receive a guarantee of safety for all prisoners, medical care for the sick and wounded, prisoners being allowed to keep their personal belongings, "normal" food rations, and repatriation to any country they wished after the war.
 Rokossovsky's letter also stressed that Paulus' men were in an untenable situation.
 Paulus requested permission to surrender, but Hitler rejected Paulus' request out of hand.
 Accordingly, Paulus did not respond.
 The German High Command informed Paulus, "Every day that the army holds out longer helps the whole front and draws away the Russian divisions from it."

-The Germans inside the pocket retreated from the suburbs of Stalingrad to the city itself.
-The loss of the two airfields, at Pitomnik on 16 January 1943 and Gumrak on the night of 21/22 January, meant an end to air supplies and to the evacuation of the wounded.
-The third and last serviceable runway was at the Stalingradskaya flight school, which reportedly had the last landings and takeoffs on 23 January.
+The operation launched on 10 January 1943 with what was the single largest bombardment of the war at that point, with nearly 7,000 field guns, launchers and mortars firing against German positions.
+The operation was likely the largest scale economy-of-force offensive conducted in military history.
+The Germans retreated from the suburbs of Stalingrad to the city.
+The loss of the two airfields, Pitomnik on 16 January 1943 and Gumrak on the night of 21/22 January, meant an end to air supplies and the evacuation of the wounded.
+The third and last serviceable runway was at the Stalingradskaya flight school, which had its last landings and takeoffs on 23 January.
 After 23 January, there were no more reported landings, just intermittent air drops of ammunition and food until the end.